Concordium/concordium-rust-smart-contracts/CTS1.rst

 - It MUST be possible to derive the balance of an address for a token type from the logged :ref:`CTS-event-transfer`, :ref:`CTS-event-mint` and :ref:`CTS-event-burn` events.
 - It MUST be safe to assume that with no events logged, every address have zero tokens and no operators enabled for any address.

+The events defined by this specification are serialized using one byte to the discriminate the different events.
+Any custom event SHOULD NOT have a first byte colliding with any of the events defined by this specification.

 .. _CTS-event-transfer:

 ``TransferEvent``